 What Is the False Claims Act (FCA)?

-While the FCA has existed since 1863, it wasn’t until modifications were made in 1986 that it changed into the whistleblower protection and anti-fraud law that it is today.
+While the False Claims Act has existed since 1863, it wasn’t until modifications were made in 1986 that it changed into the whistleblower protection and anti-fraud law that it is today.

 Originally, the law was used to protect the Federal Government against fraud, particularly against defense contractors who sold ineffective or broken weapons.

 Because it was enacted during Abraham Lincoln’s presidency, the FCA was also known for many years as the “Lincoln Law